 Aging people and aging dogs can develop skin tags, which are also known as acrochordons.

 These harmless growths extend out from the surface of the skin on a stalk.
-Also, like people, dogs may have a single skin tag or even dozens of skin tags on the chest, back, legs, face, and legs.
+Also, like people, dogs may have a single skin tag or even dozens of skin tags on the chest, back, face, and legs.

 Skin tags are more common on dogs that have diabetes.
 They can become itchy and bleed.
 When this happens, they need to be removed.
 They won't become cancerous.